astoff/digestif/README.md

 ========

 Digestif is a code analyzer of sorts, and a [language server][lsp], for LaTeX et caterva.
-It can provide context-sensitive documentation and completion (macro names, labels, key-value arguments, etc.) to any text editor that speaks the protocol.
+It can provide context-sensitive documentation and completion (macro names, labels, key-value arguments, etc.) to any text editor that speaks the LSP protocol.

-The typical TeX literate documentation is ostensibly not machine readable, so lists of commands with a short explanation and a description of the arguments must be compiled manually or semi-manually for each package.
-These files are in the `digestif-data/` folder, and their format should be more or less self explanatory.

 What it does (for now)
 ----------------------